-Inspired by the American « Suburbs », Orner draws a portrait, sometimes disturbing, of these residential suburbs that, within the collective imaginary, represent the pursuit of futile perfection.
-Appearances are, from time to time, misleading within this work that reveals to the attentive viewer amazing and unexpected details, mixing the comfortable reality of a residential area with science fiction.
+The art of Steven Orner is akin to a tale, portraying different aspects of an imaginary American Suburb.
+For several years, the artist explores the idea of utopia and its opposed concept: dystopia.
+Figurative, his artworks are structured as interrupted stories/legends, where forms and fragments are often presented as a montage.
+Inspired by the American « Suburbs », Orner draws a portrait, sometimes disturbing, of these residential suburbs that represent within the collective imaginary the pursuit of futile perfection.
+Appearances are, from time to time, misleading within this work, and they reveal to the attentive viewer amazing and unexpected details, mixing the comfortable reality of a residential area with science fiction.

-Steven Orner was born in the United States and resides since 15 years in Montréal.
-Bachelor of Arts of The Maryland Institute College of Art and he holds a Master in painting and engraving from the renowned Yale University School of Art, in New Haven, Connecticut, USA.
-Since several years, the Artist dedicates himself to his pictorial practice.
-He has been the subject of numerous solo as well as group exhibitions, in diverse surroundings: Musée des beaux-arts du Mont-Saint-Hilaire (2010); also in the United States, Paris, Berlin.
-Acknowledged Recipient from Conseil des arts et des lettres du Québec, in 2008, and also from The Canada Council for the Arts, in 2009 and 2012, his artworks are part of public and private collections, in Montréal and New York.
-He also was honored with other prizes, in particular from the prestigious Schoelkoptf Travelling Fellowship Prize from Yale University.
+Steven Orner was born in the United States but has lived in Montréal for over 20 years.
+He has a Bachelor of Arts from The Maryland Institute College of Art and he holds a Master in painting and printmaking from the renowned Yale University School of Art, in New Haven, Connecticut, USA.
+For many years, Orner has dedicated himself to his pictorial practice.
+He has been the subject of numerous solo as well as group exhibitions, in diverse surroundings: the Galerie d’Art d’Outremont (2019), the Musée des beaux-arts du Mont-Saint-Hilaire (2010); as well as in the United States, Paris, Berlin.
+Acknowledged recipient from the Conseil des arts et des lettres du Québec, in 2008, and also from The Canadian Council for the Arts, in 2009 and 2012, his artworks are part of public and private collections, in Montréal and New York.
+He also was honored with other prizes, in particular the prestigious Schoelkoptf Travelling Fellowship Prize from Yale University.

-Discover the electronic pamphlet for the exhibition “MÉMOIRE ET DÉSIRS”:
+CLICK HERE to view the video for the exhibition “MÉMOIRE ET DÉSIRS”